Local park information

 portable toilets

-Alcohol, glass and sharp objects are not permitted at Beare Park on New Year’s Eve.
-Intoxicated people will not be permitted entry.
-Site management reserves the right to refuse entry and remove disruptive or offensive people.
+Site management reserves the right to refuse entry and remove disruptive, intoxicated or offensive people.

 Additional conditions of entry are available to view outside the park on event day.